United States v. Moore (1973): Robinson v. California

 Most courts taking up the issue after Powell followed the narrow interpretation, but the D.C.
 Circuit disagreed with that trend in Watson v.
 United States (1970), a case similar to Moore in that it also involved an addict charged with heroin possession.
-Unlike most courts after Powell, the majority in the case wrote that Congress never intended for the heroin possession law to apply to addicts and that even if they did, narcotics addicts would be protected by Robinson, but that was not the focus of the decision – the case was decided on other grounds, making their holdings on Robinson and congressional intent obiter dicta ("said in passing").
+Unlike most courts after Powell, the majority in Watson wrote that Congress never intended for the heroin possession law to apply to addicts, and even if they did, narcotics addicts would be protected by Robinson.
+However, the case was ultimately decided on other grounds, making their holdings on Robinson and congressional intent obiter dicta ("said in passing").
 Lower courts in D.C. could not agree whether the D.C.
-Circuit's holding on Robinson was binding.
+Circuit's Watson holding on Robinson was binding.

 District of Columbia Circuit Court of Appeals

+Moore was represented by future D.C.
+Circuit judge Patricia Wald in court.
+Wald was a member of the Washington Lawyers' Committee (WLC), an organization formed in 1968 to eradicate racial bias in the criminal justice system.
+The WLC looked to build on the recent lower court rulings on alcoholism, and eventually to use the court system to replace criminalization of drug use with efforts to rehabilitate drug users.
+Originally, Moore was represented by Peter B. Hutt – he filed Moore's legal brief – but Hutt was then appointed chief counsel to the Food and Drug Administration.

-Moore argued that the D.C.
-Circuit should allow addiction as a defense to possession on three grounds: first, that Congress never intended for the law to apply to addicts; second, that addicts do not have the free will to prevent them from committing the crime and do not have mens rea; and third, that Robinson v.
+Moore appealed his conviction for possession of narcotics based on a proposed addiction defense.
+He cited three arguments in support of his defense: first, that Congress never intended for the law to apply to addicts; second, that addicts do not have the free will to prevent them from committing the crime and do not have mens rea; and third, that Robinson v.
 California makes it unconstitutional to criminalize the status of addiction, and that possession is an unavoidable consequence of addiction.
-The government disputed all three of those points and raised some evidence that suggested that Moore was not a non-trafficking addict, meaning that the addiction defense would be useless to him anyway.